OctopusDeploy/docs/docs/deploying-applications/deploying-to-azure/index.md

 Octopus Deploy can help you perform repeatable and controlled deployments of your applications into Azure.

-On this page:

-- What kind of applications can I deploy to Azure?
- - Azure Resource Groups
- - Azure Web Apps
- - Azure Cloud Services
- - Azure PowerShell Scripts
-- Deploying to Azure via a firewall

 ## What kind of applications can I deploy to Azure? {#DeployingtoAzure-WhatkindofapplicationscanIdeploytoAzure?}